jacksund/simmate/docs/contributing/creating_and_submitting_changes.md

 pytest
 ```

-> :warning: Spyder does not yet have a plugin for pytest.
-We are still waiting on this feature to be built alongside their [Unittest plugin](https://www.spyder-ide.org/blog/introducing-unittest-plugin/).

 8. If everything passes, your changes can be accepted into Simmate! :partying_face:

 9. Open GitKraken, and you should then see your changes listed.
 For changes that you are happy with, `stage` and then `commit` them to the `main` branch of your repo (`yourname/simmate`).
 Feel free to [add an emoji](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md) to the start of your commit message.
 These icons simply tell us that you read the tutorial (and also emojis are a fun distraction).

 10. Now [open a pull-request](https://support.gitkraken.com/working-with-repositories/pull-requests/) to merge your changes into our main code (currently at `jacksund/simmate`).
 We will review your changes and merge them if they pass all of our checks.

+!!! tip
+    you can optionally format files as you code with Spyder too. `Tools` -> `Preferences` -> `Completion and Linting` -> `Code Style and Formatting` > Under code formatting dropdown, select `black`.
+To format a file you have open in Spyder, use the the `Ctrl+Shift+I` shortcut.

+!!! note
+    Spyder does not yet have a plugin for pytest.
+We are still waiting on this feature to be built alongside their [Unittest plugin](https://www.spyder-ide.org/blog/introducing-unittest-plugin/).